Texas Food Truck Licensing Changes Are Here

 While Step 1 & Step 2 below still applies for other Jurisdictions (Williamson County, Bastrop County, Dripping Springs, etc.), Step 3 depends entirely on the primary vending location.

-As part of the new statewide Mobile Food Vendor (MFV) licensing program, GhostLine Kitchens is transitioning from a traditional Central Preparation Facility (CPF) Contract to a Servicing Area Authorization (SAA) Contract.
-This change reflects the way the Texas Department of State Health Services (DSHS) distinguishes between a Central Preparation Facility, where food is prepared, stored, handled, or otherwise processed, and a Servicing Area, which provides support services such as potable water access, wastewater disposal, grease disposal, and Mobile Food Vendor (MFV) servicing activities.
-Because the majority of GhostLine Kitchens’ CPF contract holders utilize the facility primarily for servicing purposes rather than food preparation or storage, the new Servicing Area Authorization (SAA) Contract more accurately reflects the services being provided.
-Your Servicing Area Authorization (SAA) Contract documents your authorization to utilize GhostLine Kitchens as an approved servicing area and should be maintained as part of your DSHS licensing and inspection records.
+To align with the new statewide Mobile Food Vendor (MFV) licensing program, GhostLine Kitchens is changing its contract terminology from Central Preparation Facility (CPF) Contract to Servicing Area Authorization (SAA) Contract.
+This change reflects the way the Texas Department of State Health Services (DSHS) is distinguishing between a Central Preparation Facility (required for Type I MFVs), which is designated as the location where food is prepared, stored, handled, or otherwise processed, versus what is now referred to as a Servicing Area — a licensed facility (required for Type II and III MFVs) that provides support services such as potable water access, wastewater disposal, grease disposal, and Mobile Food Vendor (MFV) servicing activities.
+The majority of GhostLine Kitchens’ CPF contract holders use our facility primarily for servicing purposes, and the new Servicing Area Authorization (SAA) Contract reflects the services provided.
+The Servicing Area Authorization (SAA) Contract document that our current and active customers will receive provides authorization to utilize GhostLine Kitchens as an approved servicing area and must be maintained as part of your DSHS licensing and inspection records.

 Step 1